 Funiculars are just pleasant, I do not really know why but I enjoy them greatly, Budapest’s funicular runs every 10 minutes on Buda Hill, located on the top of Buda Hill you will find Buda Castle and very intricately stunning Matthias church, it is up here that you will also get to take in the bird’s eye view of Pest along the river Danube.
-At the bottom of the Funicular is infamous Chain Bridge that connects the two parts of the city.
+At the bottom of the Funicular is the infamous Chain Bridge that connects the two parts of the city.
 The view from the top is just beautiful and I really recommend visiting here during your three days in Budapest.

 Tip: If you would like to ride the funicular, arrive early, it is pretty popular and the queues build up quickly.